What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 This is a perfect example of phygital in action.
 Even though a customer is in a physical store, some would still prefer the convenience and speed of digital at the same.

-Another phygital example that you may see in person is the use of QR codes.
 Again, this is an example of delivering additional information and opportunities instantly through a digital platform.

 Customers can enjoy the ambience of a restaurant or a store, but to make the buying (or upselling) process even more smooth, businesses may stick QR codes around their brick-and-mortar shops to encourage visitors to continue their experience digitally.